BIGBLOC Construction Ltd leads gainers in 'B' group

 ALSO READ

-Prozone Intu Properties reports consolidated net loss of Rs 0.86 crore in the March 2021 quarter
+Deccan Bearings reports standalone net loss of Rs 0.08 crore in the March 2021 quarter

+NRB Bearings consolidated net profit rises 728.23% in the March 2021 quarter

 -

-Devyani International Ltd, Manugraph India Ltd, Prozone Intu Properties Ltd and Zodiac Clothing Company Ltd are among the other gainers in the BSE's 'B' group today, 12 November 2021.
+Vishal Bearings Ltd, Loyal Equipments Ltd, Pearl Global Industries Ltd and PB Fintech Ltd are among the other gainers in the BSE's 'B' group today, 16 November 2021.

-Devyani International Ltd, Manugraph India Ltd, Prozone Intu Properties Ltd and Zodiac Clothing Company Ltd are among the other gainers in the BSE's 'B' group today, 12 November 2021.
+Vishal Bearings Ltd, Loyal Equipments Ltd, Pearl Global Industries Ltd and PB Fintech Ltd are among the other gainers in the BSE's 'B' group today, 16 November 2021.

-BIGBLOC Construction Ltd spiked 18.07% to Rs 184.9 at 12:06 IST.
+BIGBLOC Construction Ltd spiked 19.93% to Rs 48.15 at 12:05 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 28714 shares were traded on the counter so far as against the average daily volumes of 8636 shares in the past one month.
+On the BSE, 3.82 lakh shares were traded on the counter so far as against the average daily volumes of 35766 shares in the past one month.

-Devyani International Ltd surged 10.36% to Rs 161.9.
+Vishal Bearings Ltd soared 19.91% to Rs 40.65.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 10.6 lakh shares were traded on the counter so far as against the average daily volumes of 9.05 lakh shares in the past one month.
+On the BSE, 19367 shares were traded on the counter so far as against the average daily volumes of 3096 shares in the past one month.

-Manugraph India Ltd soared 10.00% to Rs 12.87.
+Loyal Equipments Ltd surged 19.89% to Rs 32.85.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 11100 shares were traded on the counter so far as against the average daily volumes of 3174 shares in the past one month.
+On the BSE, 40910 shares were traded on the counter so far as against the average daily volumes of 2172 shares in the past one month.

-Prozone Intu Properties Ltd rose 8.30% to Rs 29.35.
+Pearl Global Industries Ltd rose 15.90% to Rs 390.65.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 4 lakh shares were traded on the counter so far as against the average daily volumes of 44386 shares in the past one month.
+On the BSE, 9433 shares were traded on the counter so far as against the average daily volumes of 1000 shares in the past one month.

-Zodiac Clothing Company Ltd advanced 7.62% to Rs 126.4.
+PB Fintech Ltd gained 13.55% to Rs 1365.85.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 20351 shares were traded on the counter so far as against the average daily volumes of 3538 shares in the past one month.
+On the BSE, 7.67 lakh shares were traded on the counter so far as against the average daily volumes of 12.93 lakh shares in the past one month.

 Powered by Capital Market - Live News